Millions of F1 fans around the world can’t wait to return to the track this year, but it’s going to be difficult during the first half of the season.

 Some races in the early part of the season also have heavily reduced ticket offers, with tickets for many popular grandstands and General Admission areas not available.
 Access within the circuit is also expected to be restricted, preventing you from checking out different vantage points away from your nominated seat.

-How can I protect myself when planning a Formula 1 trip in 2021?
+How can I protect myself when planning an F1 trip in 2021?

 We’d normally recommend planning your trip as early as possible to take advantage of early-bird ticket deals and secure the best local accommodation, but it seems prudent to adopt a wait-and-see approach this year given the continuing uncertainty over exactly when life will return to a ‘new normal’ after COVID-19.
 If you do decide to plan an F1 trip (especially during the first half of the season), we recommend making sure your reservations for tickets, accommodation and flights are flexible or fully refundable in the event that local regulations change, or the race is postponed/cancelled.